How to make money as a teen: 9 ideas

 You can also earn money online, even from the comfort of your home.

-You can get paid to walk dogs or watch over a neighbor's pet.
+You can get paid to walk dogs or watch over a neighbor’s pet.
 If you have a pet at home, this is one way on how to make easy money as a teen.
+Dog walking and pet sitting are also great ways to earn pocket money in your spare time.

 Here’s how you can get started:

-- First, talk to your neighbors.
-Chances are, they've already seen you walking or playing with your dog.
-Let them know that you're available if they need someone to watch over their pets.
+• First, talk to your neighbors.
+Chances are, they’ve already seen you walking or playing with your dog.
+Let them know that you’re available if they need someone to watch over their pets.

 Before taking on a job, always inform your parents first.
 It’s also advisable to have them with you when you’re meeting a new client for the first time.

-2. Sell handmade crafts or art
+2. Sell handmade crafts or digital products to earn cash

 Make your own money selling these works of art:

-- Digital art prints (photocards, sticker sets, and bookmarks)
+• Digital art prints (photocards, sticker sets, and bookmarks)

-- Home decor pieces like plant pots and key holders
+• Home decor pieces like plant pots and key holders

-- Commissioned portraits and drawings
+• Commissioned portraits and drawings

 3. Offer house sitting or lawn care

-You've got nothing to do on a weekend, and the neighbors are on a vacation.
+You’ve got nothing to do on a weekend, and the neighbors are on vacation.
 They might be looking for someone to watch over their house and do some chores around.

 This is a great opportunity to earn extra spending money.